Super-Gravitational Laboratory

 Neutrons are collected and filtered into a beam, which passes through a small crystal attached to the bottom of a 1-kilogram mass.
 This suspension is isolated from the environment as much as possible.

-Images of neutron diffraction patterns (Bragg’s peaks) are taken to measure tiny displacements.
+Images of neutron diffraction patterns (Bragg’s peaks) are reproduced to measure tiny displacements.

 Perhaps the pendulum fiber may be an ultra-high-molecular-weight polyethylene of no more than .05 millimeters in diameter, and according to calculations, weigh less than 3 grams.
 Perhaps it can be glass.